bymayanksingh/open-source-api-wrapper/README.md

 - [License](#lock-license)

 ##  :beginner: About
-It is a GitHub & GitLab API Wrapper packaged into one server, It was built in Python3 & Flask, It contains minimal API interactions which were implemented to get only the required information from the respective Github & Github APIs, I built this project under [alice-sieve](https://github.com/alice-sieve/Open-Source/tree/API-Wrapper-code-monk08/API%20Wrapper) organization.
+It is a github & gitlab API Wrapper packaged into one server, It was built in Python3 & Flask, It contains minimal API interactions which were implemented to get only the required information from the respective github & gitlab APIs, I built this project under [alice-sieve](https://github.com/alice-sieve/Open-Source/tree/API-Wrapper-code-monk08/API%20Wrapper) organization.

 ## :zap: Usage
 To use this project.